TISUnion/PrimeBackup/docs/chunking/index.md

 ```

 Changing these options only affects files newly stored in future backups.
-Existing direct blobs or chunked blobs will not be converted automatically.
+Existing direct blobs or chunked blobs will not be converted automatically

 ## How It Is Stored

-Prime Backup still creates one blob record for the whole file, but the blob uses the `chunked` storage method instead of `direct`.
+Prime Backup still creates one blob record for the whole file, but the blob uses the `chunked` storage method instead of `direct`

 The current implementation works in the following order: